STPv22/STPv22/README.md

     <img src="https://skillicons.dev/icons?i=java" /><br>
     GUI server manager
     </h3>
   <p>I know javascript and am learning java, but I lack the smarts tbh.
 I like MC, GD, fortnite, and R6 seige, every once in a while, all of which I am not really good at.
 I also sometimes like the browser classics, Shell Shockers, 1v1 LOL, and Eagler.
-Please let me know if there are any good playit.gg alternitives.</p>
+Add <code>Add camqu9console to your friends list for a good bedrock server.</code></p>
   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=STPv22&theme=radical"><br>
   <h2>Socials:</h2>
   <ul style="list-style: none;">